Thursday, August 27, 2015

 5. Strawberry Fields Forever

-As astounding as "A Day In the Life" came out, the first on the double A-side, post-live performance Beatles era single "Strawberry Fields Forever" is arguably the greatest studio-enhanced rock song in any era.
+As astounding as "A Day In the Life" came out, the first on the double a-side, post-live performance era Beatles single "Strawberry Fields Forever" is arguably the greatest studio-enhanced rock song in from anybody.
 The name and nostalgic lyrics came from a Salvation Army children's home that was around the corner from where John grew up in Liverpool, but the track itself is anything but nostalgic.
 Instead, it is a bold leap towards the future of what a band could do with no rule book in the recording studio.
 John wrote the song in Spain whilst filming How I Won the War and upon bringing it in to work on, George Martin, engineer Geoff Emerick, and the rest of the group took their time turning it into the dazzling finished product that it is.
 Several versions of the song were tracked and worked on, John consistently not satisfied with the results.
-Ultimately, John insisted his producer and engineer figure out a way to mold together the last two versions and much tape modulation and pitch/tempo tweaks later, the end result was birthed.
+Ultimately, he insisted that his producer and engineer figure out a way to mold together the last two versions which were in different keys and tempos.
+Much tape modulation later, the end result was birthed.
 "Strawberry Fields" is as gorgeous as it is innovative, a common theme in Beatles music.

 4. Golden Slumbers/Carry That Weight/The End

-The last four entries here I must apologize for for anyone who has read previous lists of mine, as all four of these songs appear in the exact same order on my 100 Favorite Songs entry that I did last year.
-I knew that going in yet after consideration, all of these songs must remain where I had them as I have not changed my mind.
-The Abbey Road closer "Golden Slumbers/Carry That Weight/The End" is not only the absolute perfect three part punch for The Beatles to go out on, but it is impossible to argue that it is not one of the greatest pieces of music ever conceived.
+The Abbey Road closer "Golden Slumbers/Carry That Weight/The End" is not only the perfect three part punch for The Beatles to go out on, but it is impossible to argue that it is not one of the greatest pieces of music ever conceived.
 All three songs were Paul McCartney-authored, as was the idea to do a side-long medley in the first place.
-Paul swiped the "Golden Slumbers" lyrics from the lullaby "Cradle Song", "Carry That Weight" is another moment where the Beatles financial affairs inspired the words, and "The End" contains the best three guitarists axe solo in history, Ringo's one and only drum solo, and possibly the Beatles most famous lyric in "And in the end, the love you take is equal to the love you make".
+Paul swiped the "Golden Slumbers" lyrics from the lullaby "Cradle Song", "Carry That Weight" is another moment where the Beatles then financial affairs inspired the words, and "The End" contains Paul, George, and John gloriously trading leads for the only time ever, Ringo's one and only drum solo, and possibly the Beatles most famous lyric in "And in the end, the love you take is equal to the love you make".
+Chris Farley said it was awesome and who are we to argue with him?

 3. Two of Us

-The highest personal favorite song on this list, (since my top two are hardly not ridiculously popular and iconic singles), is Let It Be's opening track "Two of Us".
-Recorded live at Apple Studios on January 31st, 1969, this is the best acoustic guitar-driven Beatles song and could be my very favorite folky pop song ever written.
-Paul is the sole composer again here, but it is he and John's closely harmonized vocals that make it as good as it is.
-Several lines such as "You and I have memories, longer than the road that stretches" and "You and I chasing paper, getting nowhere" clearly seem to be about he and John's soon-to-be ending partnership.
-Making "Two of Us" rather bittersweet now.
-I still smile easily when I hear it though, as I do whilst bumping pretty much every Beatles song.
-The melody, guitar lick, and George's bass line, (that was actually played on a guitar), are all excellence in song form.
-Ultimately perhaps, "Two of Us" proves that even as the band had all but imploded at this point in their history, they were capable of delivering a quiet, restraint, beautiful ballad where everything about it just about represents all of The Beatles powers at their strongest.
+The highest personal favorite Beatles song of mine, (meaning one that is not a universally lauded single), Let It Be's opening track "Two of Us" was recorded live at Apple Studios on January 31st, 1969.
+It is the best acoustic guitar-driven Beatles song and could be my very favorite folk-fueled pop song ever written.
+Paul is the sole composer here, but it is he and John's closely harmonized vocals that make it so wonderful.
+Several lines such as "You and I have memories, longer than the road that stretches" and "You and I chasing paper, getting nowhere" clearly seem to be about he and John's soon-to-be ending partnership, making "Two of Us" bittersweet.
+I still smile easily when I hear it though, since the melody, guitar lick, and George's bass line, (that was actually played on a guitar), are all excellence in song form.
+Ultimately, "Two of Us" proves that even as the band had all but imploded at this point in their history, they were still capable of delivering a quiet, restraint, and beautiful ballad where everything about it just about represents all of The Beatles' powers at their strongest.

 2. Hey Jude

 Even now as I type this, I have to admit that there may someday come a time where I have to fess up and admit that "Hey Jude" is in fact the greatest Beatles song of all time.
-It is not that I am too "punk rock" to consider arguably the band's very most famous and successful song their best, but every time I listen to it I do have to question if anything else by the group is actually better.
+It is not that I am too "punk rock" to consider arguably the band's most famous and successful song their best, but every time that I listen to it, I do have to question if anything else by the group is better.
 Much is known about how Paul wrote "Hey Jude" originally as "Hey Jules", a song to John's son Julian whose parents were going through a divorce at the time.
-After playing the song for John, the latter assured his bandmate that he had hit it out of the park and even years later, John continued to heap the highest of praise upon "Hey Jude" as possibly his favorite Paul McCartney song.
+After playing it for John, the latter assured his bandmate that he had hit it out of the park and even years later, John continued to heap the highest of praise upon "Hey Jude".
 The first part is as good as anything gets, but of course the famous four-plus minute finale and fade-out remains one of the most well-recognized and cherished pieces of music ever.
 I for one wish it was even ten minutes longer.
-Not just because I cannot get enough of the "Na, na, na, nanananaaaaa's", but also because Paul's vocal addlibs during said section represent the finest vocal performance any Beatle ever gave.
+Not just because I cannot get enough of the "Na, na, na, nanananaaaaa's", but also because Paul's vocal ad-libs during said section represent the finest vocal performance any Beatle gave.

 1. Let It Be

 I wish I had some profound, personal story as to why "Let It Be" is my favorite Beatles song.
-The truth is though that as long as I have been a fan of this band, (which has been since I believe age eleven), this has always been my favorite Beatles song.
-At this point in my life, all signs point to the fact that this most likely will never change and I have long been most comfortable with this fact.
+The truth is though that as long as I have been a fan of this band, (which has been since at least age eleven), this has trumped them all.
+At this point in my life, all signs point to the fact that this will never change and I have long been most comfortable with this fact.
 One listen to "Let It Be" again, (and I have heard it countless times), just reaffirms my feelings that even when I was a kid, I knew damn well what the best thing this group ever did was.
-The title track off of the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune and two different versions were released.
-I have preferred the album one since I heard it as it has George Harrison's best guitar solo.
+The title track from the last released and second last to be recorded Beatles album, Paul wrote it as a gospel tune, and two different versions were released.
+I have preferred the album one since I heard it as it has one of George Harrison's finest guitar solos, if not his very finest.
 Billy Preston also contributes fantastically with organ and electric piano.
-The first minute and fifteen seconds-ish of this song is my ultimate favorite thing the Beatles ever did, just heartwarmingly soothing stuff.
-I could go on and on with my love of these songs but you get the idea.
+The first minute and fifteen seconds-ish of this song is just stunning stuff.
+I could go on and on with my love of these songs, but you get the idea.
 The Beatles are the world's greatest band.
 Done and done.

 Wednesday, August 12, 2015